Naveen-Singh-22/SMART-HEALTH-MONITORING-ALERT-SYSTEM-PROJECT/README.md

 ![Project Banner](assets/images/hardware.jpg)

-A comprehensive IoT-based health monitoring system built on NodeMCU ESP8266 that continuously monitors vital signs and sends intelligent alerts to caregivers and doctors.
+A IoT-based health monitoring system built on NodeMCU ESP8266 that continuously monitors vital signs and sends intelligent alerts to caregivers and doctors.

 ---